yuk-kei/live-stream-segmenter/README.md

    - **Storage Mechanism**: This segmenter caches JPEG frames and their timestamps in an in-memory queue.

    - **Video Reconstruction**: It offers the capability to concatenate a designated time range of JPEG frames from the queue into a video.
 Alongside, it saves the associated timestamps to a `.txt` file.

+   - The example jpeg with timestamp streamer(Pi with picamera2) can be found in [here](https://github.com/yuk-kei/picam2-streaming).

 ## Features